Microsoft revamps Hotmail as social-friendly Outlook

 The new look is clean and uncluttered, featuring lots of white space, reminiscent of Google's recent makeover of Gmail.
 Relatively unobtrusive advertisements appear in a column to the right of the screen when looking at folders.
 They do not appear when a message is open.

-Users can link up with their Facebook, Twitter, LinkedIn and Google+ accounts, to see the latest updates from friends and contacts.
+Users can link up with their Facebook (FB.O), Twitter, LinkedIn LNKD.N and Google+ accounts, to see the latest updates from friends and contacts.
 Online chat is available via Facebook.

 Newsletters, offers, daily deals and social updates make up over 80 percent of a typical inbox, according to Microsoft's own research.
 To help combat that overflow, the new service automatically detects mass messages and puts them in separate folders.
 Users can customize the process to sort mail any way they want to.